frods/interview_sport/README.md

 So don't be discouraged if you don't make it on the first try.
 Pull yourself up again and get back out there and show them what you can do.
-If you don't get one interview it is likely not because you can't do the job, but because it just wasn't your time.
+If you don't get one interview it is likely not because you can't do the job, but because it just wasn't the right time.
 Train hard, practice, and believe in yourself and you will get the interview that really counts.